tritemio/pybroom/docs/index.rst

 - `lmfit.model.ModelResult` (returned by `lmfit.Model.fit()`)
 - `lmfit.minimizer.MinimizerResult` (returned by `lmfit.minimizer()`)

+Note that the 3 functions (glance, tidy and augment) are implemented only for the fit-result objects that are relevant.
+For example, `augment` cannot process lmfit's `MinimizerResult` or scipy's `OptimizeResult` because there is little or no data relevant to each data point.

-Support for `scipy.optimize` or objects used in other libraries such as `sklearn` can be added based on user request
+Support for objects used in other libraries such as `sklearn` can be added based on user request
 (`PR welcome! <https://github.com/tritemio/pybroom>`__).